BZoennchen/supercollider-book/_sources/chapters/sounddesign/additive-synthesis/1-waveforms.md

 (sec-fundamental-waveforms)=
 # Fundamental Waveforms

-*Jean-Baptise Joseph Fourier* discovered that every function that is
+*Jean-Baptiste Joseph Fourier* discovered that every function that is

 1. **periodic**,
 1. **piecewise continuous** and
 2. **bounded**

 can be represented as a Fourier series, see section [Fourier Series](sec-fourier).
-In theory, the [Fourier series](def-fourier-series) of a function consists possibly infinite many terms and since our hardware resources are finite, we can only generate an approximation of the real thing.
+In theory, the [Fourier series](def-fourier-series) of a function consists of possibly infinitely many terms and since our hardware resources are finite, we can only generate an approximation of the real thing.

 Furthermore, the Fourier series is a sum of *sine* and *cosine* waves where the frequency of each wave in the sum is an **integer multiple** of the **fundamental frequency**!
 We call these waves *harmonic overtones* or just *harmonics*.
 The more *harmonic overtones* are present, the richer the sound.

-Frequencies that are present which are not integer multiple of the fundamental are *inharmonic overtones* or just *inharmonics*.
+Frequencies that are present which are not integer multiples of the fundamental are *inharmonic overtones* or just *inharmonics*.
 If there are many *harmonics* and only a few *inharmonics* present, we can clearly perceive a pitch, and we call the sound *harmonic*.
 If it is the other way around, there is no longer a pitch and we call the sound *inharmonic*.
 Drums and bells have an *inharmonic* sound while the piano, a guitar and strings have a *harmonic* sound.
-The [timbre](sec-timbre) of a sound is determined by the power distribution within the overtones of the sound, i.e. who ''much'' a certain frequency above the fundamental is present.
+The [timbre](sec-timbre) of a sound is determined by the power distribution within the overtones of the sound, i.e. how much a certain frequency above the fundamental is present.

-To understand the sound of a specific signal it is very usful to look at the amount of *harmonic* and *inharmonic* overtones.
+To understand the sound of a specific signal it is very useful to look at the amount of *harmonic* and *inharmonic* overtones.
 The [Fourier transform](def-fourier-transform-exp) and especially the [discrete Fourier transform](def-discrete-fourier-transform) can help us with if we want to analyse a given signal.

-Using the [Fourier transform](def-fourier-transform-exp), one can extend the concept of the [Fourier series](def-fourier-series-exp) to non-peridic functions.
+Using the [Fourier transform](def-fourier-transform-exp), one can extend the concept of the [Fourier series](def-fourier-series-exp) to non-periodic functions.
 I call functions with these properties, including non-periodic ones, *signals*.
 Functions that describe an amplitude $y(t)$ over the time $t$ are *audio signals* and have these qualities.